Restricted Gauge Theory Formalism and Unimodular Gravity: Introduction

-On the other hand, it was sufficiently long ago conjectured \cite{Barvinsky:2017pmm} that the formalism of quantized unimodular and generalized unimodular gravity theories can be developed along the lines of gauge theory quantization in models with linearly dependent (or reducible) generators \cite{Batalin:1983ggl,Batalin:1983pz}.
+On the other hand, it has been conjectured \cite{Barvinsky:2017pmm} that the formalism of quantized unimodular and generalized unimodular gravity theories can be developed along the lines of gauge theory quantization in models with linearly dependent (or reducible) generators \cite{Batalin:1983ggl,Batalin:1983pz}.
 This observation follows from a simple fact that the restriction of the configuration space of metrics to the subspace of metrics with a unit determinant results in the relevant reduction in the space of diffeomorphism invariance parameters, which can be attained by a projection procedure.
-Then, if one wants for the sake of retaining manifest covariance to describe the restricted theory in terms of the parental one, this projection applied to the original gauge generators makes them linearly dependent.
+Then, if one wants (for the sake of retaining manifest covariance) to describe the restricted theory in terms of the parental one, this projection applied to the original gauge generators makes them linearly dependent.

-To the best of our knowledge this relation between the reducible nature of gauge generators and the reduction of the field space has not yet been fully exploited even in unimodular gravity context, not to say about its extension to more or less general gauge theories.
-The studies of theories with restrictions on gauge transformations, the theories with the so-called unfree gauge parameters, were recently intensively conducted in a series of publications \cite{Kaparulin:2019quz,Lyakhovich:unfree-hamiltonian} with the purpose of constructing the BRST-BFV formalism transcending these restrictions to the ghost sector of the model and starting from first principles of Hamiltonian formalism and canonical quantization.
-Here we choose a somewhat different approach closer to the Lagrangian formalism and try to develop the idea of \cite{Barvinsky:2017pmm} for a generic parental gauge field theory with the closed algebra of its irreducible generators becoming linearly dependent in the course of projection induced by the restriction of the original configuration space.
+To the best of our knowledge this relation between the reducible nature of gauge generators and the reduction of the field space has not yet been fully exploited even in the unimodular gravity context, as well as its extension to more or less general gauge theories.
+The studies of theories with restrictions on gauge transformations, the theories with the so-called unfree gauge parameters, were recently intensively conducted in a series of publications \cite{Kaparulin:2019quz,Lyakhovich:unfree-hamiltonian} with the purpose of constructing the BFV (Batalin-Fradkin-Vilkovisky) formalism transcending these restrictions to the ghost sector of the model and starting from the first principles of Hamiltonian formalism and canonical quantization.
+Here we choose a somewhat different approach (closer to the Lagrangian formalism) and try to develop the idea of \cite{Barvinsky:2017pmm} for a generic parental gauge field theory with the closed algebra of its irreducible generators becoming linearly dependent in the course of a projection induced by the restriction of the original configuration space.